 Our Social Inclusion Program also offers creative opportunities for people with intellectual or physical disabilities, mental health problems or who are socially isolated.
 You can be part of our valuable community.

-One of our aims is to pass on skills from experienced to those wanting to learn.
+One of our aims is to pass on skills from experienced mentors to mentees wanting to learn.
 We have the veteran talent in performance, stage craft, music, dance, and arts administration in our team.

 Our past productions used mentors to develop the skills of new performers and behind-the-scenes helpers.
-For example, The Beggar’s Opera saw talented singers with little acting experience become assured, convincing on-stage characters.
+For example, we've seen talented singers with little acting experience become assured, convincing on-stage characters.